-Every customer can only belong to one segment within a segmentation.
+Each customer can only belong to one segment within a segmentation.
 If they fulfill conditions of more, they will be placed in the first applicable segment, starting from the left.
-So in an example below, a customer aged 14 would be placed only in the first segment on the left ("less than 15"), even though they technically fulfill conditions of all segments.
-Similarly, if we moved the "less than 30" segment to the first place on the left than the customer would fall into this segment.
+So in the example below, a customer aged 14 would be placed only in the first segment on the left ("less than 15"), even though they technically satisfy conditions of all segments.
+Similarly, if we moved the "less than 30" segment to the first place on the left, the customer would fall into this segment.

-Once we save the segmentation above, this will essentially create a new customer attribute which will be called
+Once we save the segmentation above, this will create a new customer attribute called

 less than 15,